 - WCHR (wheelchair ramp) assistance - if you require the use of a wheelchair from the check-in counter to the gate but do not require assistance to ascend and descend the stairs (where required) and do not require assistance to your seat

 Our staff will assist you to transfer from the check-in counter to the departure gate if wheelchair assistance has been requested in advance of travel.
 If you have not requested assistance in advance, we will do our best to provide assistance on the day, but this may not be operationally possible and limits may apply to the number of passengers we can provide wheelchair assistance to on a given flight (including due to the variation in the facilities available between airports).
 During busy periods, you may face delays before assistance can be provided.

 On arrival at your destination, our staff will make a Jetstar wheelchair available for your use until the Baggage Claim area.
 Your own wheelchair will be made available for collection at the Baggage Claim area.

-If required, our staff will assist you to the Baggage Claim area, with collection of your baggage and wheelchair and with the transfer to your wheelchair using Jetstar’s approved transfer method (refer below).
+If required, our staff will assist you to the Baggage Claim area, with collection of your baggage and wheelchair and with the transfer to your wheelchair using Jetstar’s customer transfers method (refer below).